History of WMUR-TV in Timeline

 September 24, 2005: WMUR Available on DirecTV

-On September 24, 2005, WMUR became available on satellite via DirecTV in northern and west-central New Hampshire counties, providing in-state news to areas that previously lacked it.
+On September 24, 2005, WMUR became available on satellite via DirecTV in Coös, Carroll, Grafton, and Sullivan counties in northern and west-central New Hampshire.

 In November 2006, WBZ re-established a news bureau on Elm Street in Manchester.

-On June 12, 2009, WMUR-TV shut down its analog signal on VHF channel 9 as part of the national transition to digital broadcasts.
+On June 12, 2009, WMUR-TV shut down its analog signal, over VHF channel 9, as part of the US transition to digital broadcasts.

 In February 2010, WMUR introduced a new slogan, "It's how you know," to promote its local news, weather, and website.